Dispatch

-The Agent-to-Agent Interaction Format (AAIF) defines a structured request/response contract for predictable AI interactions.
+Dispatch is Restormel's in-process model-execution Interaction Format: a structured request/response envelope for predictable AI interactions.
 Use it to standardise how your application communicates task intent, cost constraints, and routing context.
+It is an in-process contract, not a wire protocol — for spec-conformant cross-agent interop see A2A (Agent2Agent).

 Status

-AAIF is advanced — the type contract is defined and exported from @restormel/aaif.
-AAIF runtime helpers are available via executeAAIFRequest().
-Before install, verify availability with npm view @restormel/aaif version.
+Dispatch is advanced — the type contract is defined and exported from @restormel/dispatch.
+Dispatch runtime helpers are available via executeDispatchRequest().
+Before install, verify availability with npm view @restormel/dispatch version.

 Request